yarnpkg/website/en/docs/cli/upgrade.md

 This will upgrade a package to the version identified by `tag`.
-[Tag]({{url_base}}/docs/cli/tag#toc-what-are-tags) names are chosen by project maintainers, typically you use this command to install an experimental or long term support release of an actively developed pacakge.
+[Tag]({{url_base}}/docs/cli/tag#toc-what-are-tags) names are chosen by project maintainers, typically you use this command to install an experimental or long term support release of an actively developed package.
 The tag you choose will be the version that appears in your `package.json` file.

 ```sh